rderbier/Hololens-QRcodeSample/README.md

 get so printed QRCodesin your environment (see the requirements) and experiment.

+## Use Cases
+QRCodes can help your application to better understand the environment.

+A QRcode placed in a room could be used to initialize a correct AR scene and also place holograms (either relatively to the QR position or by restoring anchors once you get the room name).

+They can also be used simply to reveal information (launch animations, open browser, ...)

-## Notes
+## Implementation Notes
-As the qr detection code is not running in a  MonoBehavior, we need a mechanism to communicate from the callback to the MonoBehavior class in order to act on scene objects.
+As the QR detection code is not running in a  MonoBehavior, we need a mechanism to communicate from the callback to the MonoBehavior class in order to act on scene objects.
 The initial code (Visualizer) is using a Queue of ActionData objects (the ActionData struct is defined in the Visualizer.cs).
 I simplified a bit the structure but kept the mechanism.

 I introduce a use case where the app is looking for an expected QRcode value.